 Update the covers so that they look cohesive: You can either choose a cover photo from the pins that are already pinned on that board or create your own custom covers.

+Use strategic key words in your board descriptions (and in the pins that you pin to these boards).
 This is one of the most important parts—doing this lets Pinterest know what your board is about and will increase your chances of those pins getting in front of your audience.
 It is important to use a lot of key words to help your pins reach their full potential.

 TIP: In the Pinterest search bar at the top, enter the name of your board and look at the key words that Pinterest auto-fills.
 Use these words in your board description to make your pins even more visible!

 04. Begin Pinning!